The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

-which constitutes the prototype in the $\gamma$-formalism for covariant derivatives of complex spin-scalar densities of weight $+1$.
-Evidently, the right-hand side of Eq.
-(2.49b) stands for a covariant expansion for the independent component of $\gamma_{AB}$.
-For the density (2.22), we then have (see, e.g., Refs.
-[3, 6])
+which constitutes the prototype in the $\gamma $-formalism for covariant derivatives of complex spin-scalar densities of weight $+1$.
+Evidently, the right-hand side of (3.49b) stands for a covariant expansion for the independent component of $\gamma _{AB}$.
+For the density (3.22), we then have

 Needless to say, the computational device that arises from